Getting optimal sleep is just as important as training or nutrition when it comes to fat loss loss, perhaps even more important!

 - A consistent sleep schedule that provides around 8 hours of uninterrupted sleep is all you need to get all of sleep’s benefits concerning fat loss.

 Knowing all of this, you should have plenty of reasons to prioritize getting a good night’s rest.
-If you want to reach your muscle growth as quickly and painlessly as possible, sleep is a critical component!
+If you want to reach your fat loss goal as quickly and painlessly as possible, sleep is a critical component!

 References and Useful Research